bitRAKE/fasmg_playground/win64/AutoHeap/readme.txt

 (initialization function):
 	RAX: start address
 	RDX: bytes to initialize
-	Called whenever new memory is commited or during reset.
+	Called whenever new memory is committed or during reset.
 This function must not read beyond memory range.